[NOTE: To enlarge any image, right click it and choose “View image” or similar. Use the Back button to return to the post.]

 To my surprise, rather than a dingy office, I find a modern, rural facility set back from the highway near one of the public reserves.

 I walk in and explain that I had emailed and heard no response as yet.
 As usual, the answer is a torrent of Portuguese that exceeds my auditory decoding ability.
 It’s very frustrating to both be able to express myself and read Portuguese reasonably well but still have a terrible time understanding the spoken language at normal conversational speed.
 I meet many people who have learned a language primarily by listening to music or watching television.
 It makes me crazy jealous but I just don’t have that talent or brain wiring.
-I need to see it in writing and that really slows up my ability to comprehend conversation.
+I need to see the words or mentally visualize them in writing and that really slows up my ability to comprehend conversation.
 I’ve had many great exchanges in Portuguese about politics, society, travel, etc with people on a one-to-one basis as long as they are speaking directly to me and understand that they need to restrain their normal speed and keep the vocabulary simple and/or rephrase things when my eyes start to cross.
 Ambient noise level is also important as music, multiple voices, or traffic noise makes it much harder to decode the spoken word.
 This is extraordinarily frustrating at parties and group dinners to which I’m periodically invited.

 Seeing my quizzical looks and repeated questions covering the same territory they’ve just explained, two staff member ask me to wait and in a few minutes the association’s executive secretary, Luis Paulo, comes out and we end up spending over an hour in his office as he explains what the association is doing — in English.
 He says their internet connection fails frequently during the rainy season and that my latest inquiry wasn’t received for that reason.

 I tell him about my recent vaccination and fortunately he accepts my word, so I’m go for the tamarin walk tomorrow.
 AMLD’s efforts are inspiring.
 Operating with no government money, they are working on the future of the tamarins and, by extension, the Atlantic Forest biome on many fronts.
 They’ve bought farmland needed to connect fragmented habitats (sometimes through consistent, nagging pressure), they’ve replanted native trees with great success, they collar individual tamarins so they can monitor the location and condition of groups. they raise money by allowing people to see the tamarins in the restricted areas, they’re trying to build a tamarin-based tourism economy to encourage locals to support conservation, and many more.
-They’ve successfully pressured highway builders to install a major tamarin trailway over an expressway (many roads in Brasil are government concessions to private companies), and much more.
+They’ve successfully pressured highway builders to install a major tamarin trailway over an expressway (many roads in Brasil are government concessions to private companies).
 The contractor doesn’t want to publicize their effort, presumably because similar amenities could be demanded in many other places along their roads.
-Luis Paulo says the AMLD will trumpet the overpass far and wide as soon as it is put into service.
+Luis Paulo says the AMLD will trumpet the overpass far and wide as soon as it’s put into service.
 By the time our conversation ends, I’m so impressed by the selfless, difficult work of these volunteers that I donate substantially more than the excursion fee they charge.

 Why the strict yellow fever vaccination requirement?
 He tells me primates, along with humans are susceptible to yellow fever, which is often fatal.
 In the past 3 years, the golden lion tamarins have been hit hard by an epizootic (that’s an epidemic among non-humans).
 Just when they were doing quite well, 30% have now been killed off by the disease.
-AMLD is trying to develop a vaccination program to alleviate the danger, but capturing each animal to vaccinate it is going to be very expensive, if their is even a safe and effective vaccine for that speies.
+AMLD is trying to develop a vaccination program to alleviate the danger, but capturing each animal to vaccinate it is going to be very expensive, if their is even a safe and effective vaccine for that species.

 Unfortunately, private conservation efforts often depend on “marquee species”, particularly cute or striking animals, to attract substantial funds from the public.
 The golden lion tamarin (mico leão dourado in Portuguese) is certainly one of those “awwww, cute” generators but the proceeds of that feeling are benefiting Brasil’s Atlantic Forest and everything that lives in it.
 That forest used to blanket all of eastern Brasil, an area larger than Alaska, but has steadily been cut down and fragmented until now there is only about 12% left.
 Since it was never extensively studied, just exploited, we’ll never know how many Mata Atlantica species have already gone extinct.
 Even in it’s vastly reduced state, it’s still a reservoir of biodiversity.